Red Power movement: Legacy

 Many laws were passed in response to the Red Power movement, one of the most notable being the Indian Self-Determination and Education Assistance Act of 1975, which reversed the termination of federal tribe recognition.
-This act restored the recognition and government to government status to tribes, giving them control to govern their own tribes and reservations with funding provided by the government if they followed certain guidelines.
+Restoring the recognition and government status of tribes, giving them control to govern their own tribes and reservations, with funding provided by the government if they followed certain guidelines.
 Since the termination of Indian tribe recognition was a major catalyst to start the movement, regaining recognition was considered a huge success for RPM.

+The Red Power movement also continues to make an impact on modern day issues and events.
+The Dakota Access Pipeline protests - Wikipedia also known as the Standing Rock Protests or #NoDAPL were Native American protests that wanted to stop the construction of the Dakota Access Pipeline in the North area of the United States.
+The protest consisted of Indigenous groups, environmentalists, and allies of the cause who all wanted to prevent the construction from happening due to fear of water contamination and disrespecting historically significant lands also including their sacred lands.
+The protest went from April 2016-February 2017 after the National guard and law enforcement had forced it to an end.
+The connection between the two is about preserving the sovereignty of Native Americans and protecting the sacred lands from being destroyed by the government's actions while also bringing attention to treaty rights.

 Laws passed in favor of American Indians during the Red Power movement

 The following laws were passed during the movement: